 1 year after a hair transplant

 You can expect to achieve desired results 12 months after a hair transplant.
 Donor and transplanted areas are almost 100% recovered at this stage.
-Any open pores or wounds have healed by the 12-week mark.
 You can now enjoy a healthy looking, strong head of full hair with confidence.
 You may like to style your new hair any way you desire and use any styling products without concern.

 Your last clinic check-up will be scheduled a year after your hair transplant surgery to make sure your desired goals are achieved.
 Ensure that you follow the instructions of your surgeon for the upcoming period and how to best look after your new hair.